Split Rail Fence with Wire Mesh- Simply Effective

 Split Rail Fence with Black Welded Wire Mesh

-Welded wire mesh is the least expensive option when dealing with split rail fence with wire.
-Thin strands of wire intersect horizontally and vertically forming the mesh.
-Welded together where they cross.
+Welded wire mesh, sometimes referred to as chicken wire, is the least expensive option when dealing with split rail fence with wire.
+Thin strands of wire intersect horizontally and vertically forming the mesh, welded together where they cross.

 Second, it isn’t very durable.
 Large dogs that bite at the fence will break the welded strands of wire.
-Furthermore, larger farm animals will damage welded wire too.
+Furthermore, larger farm animals can also damage welded wire mesh easily.

-Most dogs however, will have no issues with welded wire.
+Most dogs however, will have no issues with welded wire mesh installed on split rail fencing.

 Welded wire comes in colors to help it blend in better.
 Galvanized is standard.
 This will have a shiny silver color when new.
 However, after a few years, it will turn a dull gray color.